-Media monitoring continued in 2011 and 2012 with the main focus on reporting on social and economic issues.
+- Professional media monitoring in 2011 and 2012 with the focus on reporting on social and economic issues.

 Training and Media Development